aahmed019/Kinnect/README.md

 ## Cool Expo tips

-If for any reason the application crashes, you can shake your phone to open the developer tools.
+* If for any reason the application crashes, you can shake your phone to open the developer tools.
 This will allow you to refresh your current instance.
+* Sometimes the app will freeze, restarting the Expo app on your iOS device can fix the problem in most cases, if not then reset the Kinnect app

 ## Ending the Expo Session